jacklul/USharpVideo-Subtitles/README.md

 - Option to use own subtitles locally
 - Rich customization with the ability to save the settings
 - Integration with [USharpVideo](https://github.com/MerlinVR/USharpVideo)
+- [API methods](API.md) for integrating with your world
 - [Persistence](https://creators.vrchat.com/worlds/udon/persistence/) support
-- Simple time offset control
+- Simple time offset control for out of sync subtitles

 ## Requirements